tiagosiebler/microstrategy-api-node/README.md

 https://demo.microstrategy.com/MicroStrategyLibrary/api-docs

 ## More Samples
 Refer to the [samples](./samples/) folder for more samples tested in node.js.
-These can be directly executed from node, for example:
+These can be directly executed using the node command:
 ```bash
 node samples/getDossier.js
 ```